Eminescu (crater)

 The bright bluish central peaks within the crater are arranged in a circular pattern forming a peak ring.
 The peaks exhibit unusual color characteristics similar to the bright crater floor deposits (BCFD) seen in other craters on Mercury.
 The crater floor both inside and outside the peak ring is covered by dark smooth plains, which appear to surround it.
 These plains are probably volcanic in origin.
 Further from the peak ring near the crater walls, there are areas covered by a bright material.
 They are subdivided into bright smooth plains in the north-east corner of Eminescu, and mottled and rough terrain elsewhere.
-The bright units were originally thought to be impact melts, but exhibit the characteristics of landforms now known as hollows.
+The bright units were originally thought to be impact melts, but exhibit the characteristics of landforms known as hollows.
+A confirmed dark spot is present in Eminescu, at the southwestern peak ring.
+This dark spot is associated with the hollows.

 The crater is named after Mihai Eminescu, a Romanian poet (1850–1889).